e-picas/markdown-extended/doc/Development-HOWTO.md

 First of all, you may do the following two things:

 -   read the *How to contribute* section below to learn about forking, working and pulling,
--   from your fork of the repository, switch to the `dev` branch: this is where the dev things are done.
+-   from your fork of the repository, switch to the `develop` branch: this is where the dev things are done.

 ### How to contribute ?